BVI as a Risk Indicator

 Below is a short film featuring Professor Jimmy Bell and Dr Louise Thomas, scientists who have been helping to fuse and validate the MRI and 3D data for BVI since 2008; at the Medical Research Council and latterly at the University of Westminster.

-BVI is a new and unique system that measures body composition by part volume to produce a ratio of health risk based upon a person's weight distribution and in particular, how much weight is located in the abdomen; recognised worldwide as the most significant indicator of risk.
-In addition, BVI accessing unique MRI data is able to predict visceral fat, the most dangerous type of fat from just two photographs of someone.
+BVI is a system that measures body composition by part volume to produce a ratio of health risk based upon a person's weight distribution and in particular, how much weight is located in the abdomen; recognised worldwide as the most significant indicator of risk.
+By accessing unique MRI data, BVI can to predict visceral fat, (indentified as the most dangerous type of fat) from just two photographs of someone.

 BVI is able to:-

 - Automatically measure the changes in a person's body volume and part volume;establishing where weight is distributed.

 - Assess the risks associated with greater or less volume in a given region, for example the abdominal area

 - Compare a patient's body volume against the average for their age, ethnicity and gender

 - Offer clinicians a new diagnostic tool to discuss sensitive body shape issues with a patient and as a motivational tool for obesity and other sensitive health issues